allenhwkim/esbuild-x/README.md

 ```

 ### watchAndReload
 Watch the given directory, and rebuild and reload when a file change happens.
-It also starts a WebSocket server to reload browser client when file change happens.
+It also starts a WebSocket server to reload the browser client when a file change happens.

 Parameters:
   * dir: a directory to watch